Exafunction/codeium-parse/README.md

 # codeium-parse

-_A command line tool for parsing code syntax_
+## _A command line tool for parsing code syntax_

-This repository contains a binary built with [tree-sitter](https://github.com/tree-sitter/tree-sitter) that let you:
+This repository contains a binary built with [tree-sitter](https://github.com/tree-sitter/tree-sitter) that lets you:
 * Inspect the concrete syntax tree of a source file
 * Use pre-written tree-sitter query files to locate important symbols in source code
 * Format output in JSON to use the results in your own applications

-Contributions welcome.
-These queries are used by Codeium Search to index your code locally for semantic search!
-Adding queries for your language here will enable Codeium Search to work better on your own code!

 In particular, this repo provides a binary prepackaged with:
 * A recent version of the tree-sitter library
 * A large number of tree-sitter grammars
 * An implementation of many common query predicates

+Contributions are welcome and we encourage using this tool for any applications that involve code syntax analysis.
+For example, these queries are used by [Codeium Search](https://www.codeium.com/about_codeium_search) to index code locally for repo-wide semantic search.
+If you use Codeium Search, adding queries for your language here will enable it to work better on your own code!

 ## Example